ez-org/eznode/docs/README.md

 To connect to the Bitcoin Core RPC from your host, set `BITCOIND_RPC_ACCESS=<user:pwd>` to open the RPC server for external access using password-based authentication.

-On macOS/Windows, you'll need to publish the RPC port with `-p 127.0.0.1:8332:8332` to make it available through `localhost`.
+On macOS/Windows, you'll also need to publish the RPC port with `-p 127.0.0.1:8332:8332` to make it available through `localhost`.
 On Linux you can access it directly through the container's IP address or using the `ez` alias (see [*Connecting Locally*](#-connecting-locally)).

 If you'd like to access the RPC remotely, set `BITCOIND_RPC_ONION` to expose it through an [onion service](#tor) or setup an [SSH tunnel](#dropbear).